22.214.171.124 General information about bereavement payments

 Overview of bereavement payments

-- payment up until the end of the entitlement period in which the person dies (MAY be paid to the estate of a single income support recipient), OR
+- payment up until the end of the entitlement period in which the person dies (MAY be paid to the estate of a single pensioner)

-- entitlement to keep instalments paid during the bereavement period (MAY be paid to the surviving partner, parent or carer), and
+- entitlement to keep instalments paid during the bereavement period (MAY be paid to a surviving partner, carer of a dependent child or carer of an adult or child with disability or medical condition)

-- assessment of the new single rate, if applicable, on the death of partner, and
+- assessment of the new single rate, if applicable, on the death of partner

 - continuation of entitlement during bereavement period.